niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 ## Future Improvements

-Using Cozoscript to execute queries on CozoDB is enough if you want to create a simple interface to users wanting their own isolated environment using something already documented and tested.
+Using Cozoscript to execute queries on CozoDB is enough if you want to create a simple user interface.
+Users will have their own isolated environment using something already documented and tested.

 Unfortunately, this feature is hard to integrate *correctly* with Erlang, and by *correcty* I mean creating a request and get back a result with Erlang terms.
-In fact, creates something similar to Match Specifications[^erlang-match-specification] in Erlang.
-Something similar can be found in clojure datahike[^datahike] database.
+In fact, it is possible to create something similar to Match Specifications[^erlang-match-specification] in Erlang.
+Datahike[^datahike] project written in Clojure, for example, did the same and the first version of Mnesia (called Amnesia) was designed with this constraint in mind[^erlang-amnesia].

 To accomplish something like this, a new interface using Rust[^rust] and Rustler[^rustler] with `cozo-core`[^cozo-core] should be used